Ocean Man: Reception

 AllMusic referred to this song as an example of how Ween's "array of silly jokes and musical parody is richer and more diverse than most of its alternative rock contemporaries".

 In popular culture

-"Ocean Man" was most famously used as the end credits song for The SpongeBob SquarePants Movie (2004), as well as a commercial for the Honda Civic coupe.
-In late 2015 and early 2016, "Ocean Man" became an Internet meme.
+"Ocean Man" was most famously used as the end credits song for The SpongeBob SquarePants Movie (2004), as well as a commercial in 2003 for the Honda Civic coupe.
+In late 2015 and early 2016, "Ocean Man" became an Internet meme, with numerous edits depicting the song fitting over the closing credits of various films, TV shows, and video games.
 During this time, the song began appearing in remix videos on video sharing platforms such as YouTube and Vine.
 Becoming a meme also helped the band gain more listeners, with "Ocean Man" being their most listened to song on Spotify and Apple Music.